 Helping those being victimised by stalking or harassment includes numerous organisations:

-In case of application of a written complaint in the Internal Complaints Committee for your organisation formed under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act (the SH Act), 2013.
+In case of application of a written complaint in the Internal Complaints Committee for your organization formed under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act (the SH Act), 2013.

 Or

-If there is no ICC in your organisation because the number of employees is less than 10, or you want to complain against the employer him/herself, or if you are a domestic helper, then you can complain at the Local Complaints Committee formed in your district under the SH Act.
+If there is no ICC in your organization because the number of employees is less than 10, or you want to complain against the employer him/herself, or if you are a domestic helper, then you can complain at the Local Complaints Committee formed in your district under the SH Act.

 Or